Andrew Wolstenholme

 Andrew William Wolstenholme OBE FREng (born 5 March 1959) is an English civil engineer, and group technical director of Laing O'Rourke.

-From 2011 to 2018, he was the chief executive of Crossrail.
+From 2011 to 2018, he was the chief executive of the now-completed railway project, Crossrail.

 Early life

 Andrew Wolstenholme was born in London, the son of an architect mother.
 He went to Sussex House School and then Malvern College.
 He graduated from the University of Southampton in 1981 with a first class degree in civil engineering.

 Career

 Army

 After university, Wolstenholme served with the British Army for three years as a commissioned officer with the Queen's Royal Irish Hussars.

 Arup

 Wolstenholme joined Arup Group in 1987 as a bridge designer.

 BAA

 Wolstenholme joined BAA in 1997 as construction director of the Heathrow Express Rail Link.
 He became programme director of the £4.3bn Heathrow Terminal 5 (T5) in 2002.
 Construction of T5, designed and engineered by Arup, began in July 2002.

 While at BAA, Wolstenholme chaired a Constructing Excellence group which produced a report, Never Waste a Good Crisis, published in November 2009.